rodrigo-zarate-sanchez/Individual-Seat-Level---Ticketmaster/README.md

 Expanding Ticketmaster Seat Blocks to Individual Seat Level

 Objective
-This article aims to propose a coding solution for expanding Ticketmaster seat blocks to the individual seat level.
+This article proposes a coding solution for expanding Ticketmaster seat blocks to the individual seat level.

 Context
 Ticketmaster operates using seat blocks rather than individual seat assignments.
 For instance, if a customer buys seats 1 to 4, the system treats this as one transaction line item.
 It will indicate the first seat in the block (seat 1) and the number of seats (4), meaning the customer has purchased four seats within that block.
-In essence, the system doesn’t specify that the customer owns seats 1, 2, 3, and 4, but instead a block from seat 1 to seat 4.
+The system doesn’t specify that the customer owns seats 1, 2, 3, and 4, but instead a block from seat 1 to seat 4.

 This can present challenges when seat-level comparisons are required.
 Ticketmaster elaborates: "When an entry is included in the incremental export, fields such as event_name, section_name, row_name, first_seat, last_seat, and add_datetime must be used for comparison.
 A one-to-one comparison cannot be performed since our system uses seat blocks, which can be split and rejoined.
 The comparison must check whether the seat already exists in the table.
 If it does, the new data should replace the existing seat data."